mendrika/lifesaving-doveadm-commands/README.md

 # lifesaving-doveadm-commands
-the most useful doveadm commands
+This is not a tuto, just some doveadm commands that may help sysadmins